BarnTheKnee/Mad-Island-Uncensor/README.md

 1. Download and extract the latest [release](https://github.com/BarnTheKnee/Mad-Island-Uncensor/releases).
 2. Move the executable to the main game folder.
 3. Run the executable.
+4. You can delete the executable once it's finished.

 ## What the patch does
 * It loads the file "Mad Island_data\data.unity3d" in memory.